AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 ## `Get an Identity Provider Consent from a Tenant`

 Get the consent state for an Identity Provider for a Tenant.
 This determines whether an Identity Provider consents to sharing access to its directory with the OCS tenant.
+The consent grants User.Read.All and GroupMember.Read.all permissions to the OCS tenant.

 ### Request